suddentruth/SupermarketClarity/README.md

 Once your Python is setup you only need to install [Pandas](https://pandas.pydata.org/docs/getting_started/install.html) via ``pip install pandas``.
 It contains the dependency of [matplotlib](https://matplotlib.org).

+If you require the support of PNGs you need to install [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract?tab=readme-ov-file#installing-tesseract) and the python wrapper for it [TesserOCR](https://github.com/sirfz/tesserocr) via ``pip install tesserocr``.
+If you install "Tesseract-OCR" not via Homebrew on MacOS you may need to adapt the path of the variable ``tesseract_training_data`` in [script_value.py](/Scripts/script_values.py) file.

 ## How to use it
 There are only two scripts for you two execute.